 I love music.
 This is hardly surprising, of course, when I grew up in Wales, most famous for its music.
 If you have not listened to a Welsh male voice choir, you have missed one of the most emotionally satisfying experiences of this life.
 I wrote a great deal about Welsh music in my historical Longing, most quoted by readers, I believe, as their favourite of my books.

 I have always been a total klutz at sports.
 But I am absolutely unbeatable as an armchair player of tennis and curling.
 During grand slam tennis tournaments and Canadian and world curling championships, I often acquire square eyes in front of the television screen.
-Sometimes I justify my existence there by knitting, another of my passions.

 We now spend our summers in Kipling, Saskatchewan, a rural farming town of 1200 people, and our winters in the capital city of Regina 100 miles away, where we have a condominium.
 I belong to a writers’ group there, and my favorite evening of the month is the one on which we meet at a coffee shop to talk about our writing.